 Your itinerary for Portugal and Spain continues today, in Lisbon.
 You’ve finally made it to the Portugal leg of the journey, where you start in the nation’s capital.
 Lisbon is a cosmopolitan city with an abundance of history, adorable barrios and delicious food.

 Start the first day in the Praça do Comercio (Commerce Square), this is one of Lisbon’s most recognisable landmarks with one side of the large square facing out to the Targus River.
+This square is also where most of Lisbon walking tours start.
 On the side opposite the river is the equally iconic Arco de Rue Augusta, if you’re lucky and time it right, you can photo this landmark with one of Lisbon’s signature yellow trams trundling past.

 From Commerce Square, head towards Lisbon Cathedral and up through the oldest part of the city; Alfama.
 You will want to spend a decent amount of time getting lost in these streets which ooze with history.
 Make your way up the hill, and eventually, you’ll come out to São Jorge Castle.

-Wander through the narrow cobblestone streets here and down towards the colourful Rossio Square before picking up the local train to the UNESCO listed sites of Mosteiro dos Jerónimos and the Belém Tower.
-Hand about Belem tower until sunset – it looks stunning in this light and is popular at this time of day with locals and tourists.
+Wander through the narrow cobblestone streets here and down towards the colourful Rossio Square before picking up the local train to two of Portugals most beautiful landmarks, the UNESCO listed sites of Mosteiro dos Jerónimos and the Belém Tower.
+Hang about Belem tower until sunset – it looks stunning in this light and is popular at this time of day with locals and tourists.

 Two other must-do things during your time in Lisbon, which you can fit in at any point is to take a ride on the iconic E28 Yellow Tramline, and eat copious amounts of a Pastel de Natas!